 DAY 1: Providenciales

-Known as the gateway to the Caicos Islands there is no surprise that Providenciales or Provo more affectionately, is the starting point for a foray into the Turks and Caicos.
-An ever-expanding island full of luxurious amenities including a golf course, casino, shopping centres and excellent restaurants, Provo is also home to an international airport and several marinas.
+Known as the gateway to the Caicos Islands there is no surprise that Providenciales (or Provo), is the starting point for a foray into the Turks and Caicos.
+Provo is full of luxurious amenities including a golf course, casino, shopping centers and excellent restaurants.
 This island has some of the very best snorkeling and diving in the Caribbean so for those who like to explore the world beneath the water, it is a must-see.

 DAY 2: South Caicos

 Head to South Caicos, cruising around the north of the islands where the water is deeper.
 This is the longest passage your itinerary, taking you past many islands and cays with beautiful beaches.
 Spend the night on the southern end of the island, between South Caicos and Long Cay.

 South Caicos offers great snorkeling and if you charter during whale migration (January to April), this is a great spot to watch these magnificent creatures.
 In the evening, enjoy a beach BBQ.